 Amazon FBA sourcing might not be such a new concept to some of you.
 Some of you might also already have your online stores set up on Amazon.
 But, what is new to eCommerce and especially to Amazon is the rising number of Chinese sellers or Chinese products that have flooded the website.

-So, if you have ever ventured to buy power banks, electronic accessories, or even pet supplies, you might have noticed these products are either sold by Chinese suppliers or are made in China.
+So, if you have ever ventured to buy daily hardgoods, consumer products, electronic accessories, or even pet supplies, you might have noticed these products are either sold by Chinese suppliers or are made in China.
 So why are Chinese suppliers and Chinese products found in abundance on Amazon?

 China is considered as the world's factory, and that claim is backed with evidence and ripple effects.
 The mass production of nearly all types of consumer products through vast industries has made China a household name.
 It becomes easier for Chinese suppliers to grab the target market with their dangerously low prices driving out competition.
 On the other hand, it also becomes easier for re-sellers to keep high-profit margins because of buying products in bulk at a fraction of the cost.